Jorl17/open-elevation/README.md

     //Following Commands can be used
     sudo service open-elevation start | stop | restart
     ```

+    This service file (found in this repository at open-elevation.service) will also contain information to be specified manually such as the user and various pathways to the working directory.

 6. Your server is now running reachable at 0.0.0.0:10000. **Congratulation**